murphywaggoner/Math-208-Intro-to-Data-Science/Case Studies.md

 - What is one piece of advice/whatever that you learned that you think is most important?

+- How could the case study be improved?

 ## International Adoptions

 This case study uses a dataset from the May 1993 *Ours Magazine* published by [Adoptive Parents](https://www.adoptivefamilies.com/)